Generalisations of the Russo-Townsend formulation

 \section{Introduction}

-Recently, Russo and Townsend \cite{Russo:2025fuc} proposed a new formulation for self-dual nonlinear electrodynamics \cite{GZ1, BB, GR1,GR2,GZ2,GZ3}.
-Their starting point was the ModMax theory proposed by Bandos, Lechner, Sorokin and Townsend \cite{BLST} and soon re-derived, in a simpler setting, by Kosyakov \cite{Kosyakov}:\footnote{The ModMax theory was also re-derived in \cite{K21} using the Ivanov-Zupnik auxiliary-field formulation \cite{IZ_N3, IZ1, IZ2} for $\mathsf{U}(1)$ duality-invariant models for nonlinear electrodynamics. }
+Recently, Russo and Townsend \cite{Russo:2025fuc} proposed a new formulation for self-dual nonlinear electrodynamics \cite{GZ1, BB, GR1,GR2,GZ2,GZ3}.\footnote{Interesting applications of the Russo-Townsend approach have appeared in \cite{Babaei-Aghbolagh:2025uoz}.} Their starting point was the ModMax theory proposed by Bandos, Lechner, Sorokin and Townsend \cite{BLST} and soon re-derived, in a simpler setting, by Kosyakov \cite{Kosyakov}:\footnote{The ModMax theory was also re-derived in \cite{K21} using the Ivanov-Zupnik auxiliary-field formulation \cite{IZ_N3, IZ1, IZ2} for $\mathsf{U}(1)$ duality-invariant models for nonlinear electrodynamics. }

 where

 are the invariants of the electromagnetic field strength $F_{\m\n}$ \cite{Minkowski}, and $\g\geq 0$ is a coupling constant.
 Then, they replaced the coupling constant by a scalar field $\f$ and introduced the new model